-- Demonstrate knowledge and understanding of the clinical environment and the procedures used for sterilisation and to minimise cross infection.
+- Demonstrate knowledge and understanding of the clinical environment and the procedures used for sterilization and to minimize cross infection.

-- Demonstrate the knowledge and skills required to work safely and effectively on patients in dental clinics.
+- Demonstrate the knowledge and skills required to work safely and effectively on patients with different cultural backgrounds in dental clinics.

 - Demonstrate knowledge and application of the procedures for managing emergencies in the clinical environment.